U.S. air strikes on Syria would face formidable obstacles

 RUSSIAN-BUILT AIR DEFENSES

-Syria’s Russian-built air defense system is another concern.
+Syria’s Russian-built air defence system is another concern.
 It remains largely intact more than three years into the country’s civil war.

 Assad may opt not to use it, mindful that he could benefit from a U.S. assault on Islamic State.
 He has struggled to fend off advances by the radical offshoot of al Qaeda, which has taken three Syrian military bases in northeast Syria in recent weeks, boosted by arms seized in Iraq.